The Harsh Business Realities of Peek-a-Boo

 $

-I like working on Peek-a-Boo.
-I’d do it for free if I could get away with it.
-Sadly we’re only given threescore and ten years, and while that varies from person to person, each day only has 24 hours.
+I (Bob) like working on Peek-a-Boo and Flowing Pennies.
+Elden likes working on Multisite for iWeb.
+We’d do it for free if we could get away with it.
+Sadly, we members of the human race are only given threescore and ten years, and while that varies from person to person, each day only has 24 hours.
 When playtime is over and I need to put food on the table, I’m forced to spend precious time doing something that makes money.
-If I can somehow get playtime to overlap money-making time, I can improve Peek-a-Boo, with these two implications:
+If I can somehow get playtime to overlap money-making time, I can improve Peek-a-Boo and Flowing Pennies, and Elden can improve Multisite for iWeb, with these two implications:

-1. On a purely selfish note, I get to spend more time doing things I like.
+1. On a purely selfish note, we get to spend more time doing things we like.

 The flip side is that your money is hard-earned too.
 I don’t want to cheat you out of your money.
-If you give Peek-a-Boo a test drive, discover that it’s not for you, and discard it, I’d still like to offer my sincere thanks for giving it a chance; maybe a different Clarkwood Software product will someday work for you.
+If you give one of our products a test drive, discover that it’s not for you, and discard it, I’d still like to offer my sincere thanks for giving it a chance; maybe a different Clarkwood Software product will someday work for you.

 Buying is Voting